ARM-software/psa-api/doc/crypto/api/keys/management.rst

     :definition: /* implementation-defined value */

     .. summary::
-        This macro evaluates to an initializer for an interruptible key generation operation object of type `psa_generate_key_iop_t`.
+        This macro evaluates to an initializer for an interruptible key-generation operation object of type `psa_generate_key_iop_t`.

         .. versionadded:: 1.x

 .. function:: psa_generate_key_iop_init

     .. summary::
-        Return an initial value for an interruptible key generation operation object.
+        Return an initial value for an interruptible key-generation operation object.

         .. versionadded:: 1.x